kraxel-dev/colmap-fusion-framework/README.md

 Make sure to apt install all colmap dependencies, listed here: <https://colmap.github.io/install.html#debian-ubuntu> (do not install COLMAP itself)

+- Clone this repo
-On toplevel root dir of repo, create a build directory, source the cmake config and execute make.
+- On toplevel root dir of cloned repo, create a build directory, source the cmake config and execute make.

 ```bash
 mkdir build && cd build  # at root level of this repo